Food Services

 Special Cultural Gatherings (e.g. Feasting)

-All special gathering celebrations – cultural and/or religious – held on University grounds must be jointly approved by a Public Health Inspector from the Saskatchewan Health Authority and the Director, Student Affairs Operations or designate.
+All special gathering celebrations – cultural and/or religious – held on University grounds must be jointly approved by a Public Health Inspector from the Saskatchewan Health Authority and the Director of Student Affairs Ancillaries and Finance or designate.
 Guidelines in seeking approval are as follows:

-1. All meat (including wild meat) must be inspected federally, provincially or locally.
-The organizer of the special event would be required to produce appropriate documentation that meat was “inspected” and “from an approved source”.
+- All meat (including wild meat) must be inspected federally, provincially or locally.
+The organizer of the special event must provide, upon request, appropriate documentation that meat was “inspected” and “from an approved source”.

-2. All special gatherings would be considered “public” functions versus “potluck” functions and must adhere to the Saskatchewan Public Health Act, Food Safety Regulations, P-37.1 Reg 12.
+- All special gatherings are considered “public” functions versus “potluck” functions and must adhere to the Saskatchewan Public Health Act, Food Safety Regulations, P-37.1 Reg 12.

-3. Organizers of all approved special gatherings if held on campus may request access to space (kitchens and serveries) operated by University Food Services provided they have a qualified on-site staff member trained in advanced food safety to provide supervision and oversight.
-Quality assurance (safe food handling) and physical safety would also be required.
-A cleanup fee plus a labor fee associated in having a qualified on-site staff member will be charged to organizers of the special gathering.
+- Organizers of all approved special gatherings if held on campus may request access to University space (e.g. University-contracted vendor kitchens and serveries), which includes mandatory supervision provided by a current University employee or University-approved certified chef.
+This request will be subejct to review/approval by the Director of Student Affairs Ancillaries and Finance.
+A cleanup fee plus a labor fee associated in having a qualified on-site University employee or University-approved certified chef will be charged to organizers of the special gathering.

 Bake Sales